lerna-lite/lerna-lite/packages/version/README.md

 ### `--sync-workspace-lock`

-This flag will leverage your package manager client to update the project lock file (ie `npm install --package-lock-only`) it is reliant on the [npmClient](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json#concepts) defined in [lerna.json](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) (`pnpm`, `yarn` or `npm` which is default), this will also include the lock file as a git change once processed.
-This technique should be much more future proof and safer than having Lerna-Lite doing the work of updating the lock file which is not always ideal neither safe, this flag is one of two solutions (probably the best option) to update the lock file.
-It might not be the best solution for your use case, see notes below, just give it a try.
+This flag will leverage your package manager client to update the project lock file (ie `npm install --package-lock-only`) it relies heavily on the [npmClient](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json#concepts) defined in your [lerna.json](https://github.com/ghiscoding/lerna-lite/wiki/lerna.json) config (`pnpm`, `yarn` or `npm` which is default) so make sure you have it configured correctly, this process will also include the lock file as part of your git change history once processed.
+This technique should be much more future proof and safer than having Lerna-Lite doing the actual work of updating the lock file which is not always ideal, neither safe, this flag is one of two solutions (the best option when available) to update the lock file.
+It might not be the best solution for your use case (ie it doesn't work with yarn classic), see all client notes below:

 #### Notes for each client:

-> `npm` users: we recommend having npm client version >=8.5.0 installed, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with version < 8.5.0 which would require an extra negative step of lock file renaming.
-Also note that requiring >=8.5.0 might become an actual minimal requirement in a future release.
+> `npm` users: we recommend having npm client version >=8.5.0 installed, so that we can run `npm install --package-lock-only` instead of `npm shrinkwrap` with version < 8.5.0 which would require an extra, and negative, step of renaming the lock file after execution.
+Also note that npm >=8.5.0 will become the minimal requirement in the future.

-> `pnpm`/`yarn` users: we recommend using the `workspace:` protocol since it will prefer local dependencies and will make it less likely to fetch packages accidentally from the registry (refer to version with [`workspace:` protocol](#workspace-protocol)).
+> `pnpm`/`yarn` users: we recommend using the [`workspace:` protocol](#workspace-protocol) since it will prefer local dependencies and will make it less likely to fetch packages accidentally from the registry.

 > `yarn` users: please note that this will only work with Yarn Berry 3.x and higher since it uses `yarn install --mode update-lockfile` (this will not work with yarn 1.x classic)